natcap/invest.users-guide/source/input_types.rst

 2. Type (**float** or **int**)

    Floating-point (float) types can store digits after the decimal point.
-There is no hard limit on how many decimal places they can store, but they are only accurate to a limited number of decimal places.
+There is no hard limit on how many decimal places they can store, but they are only accurate to a limited number of total digits (before and after the decimal point).
    Integer (int) types can only store whole numbers.
 They have perfect accuracy.
    It is best to use integer data types when possible for discrete data.